Site map

 D-Day landings.
 Then came the peace.

-acknowledged Britain’s support of Sweden during the war.
-Ten of these were quickly assembled along
+Britain’s support of Sweden during the war.
+Ten of these were quickly assembled along Chequers

 Now Bert Waller and particularly his son, Dennis, swung into action.
-Between 1950 and 1975, twenty-
+Between 1950 and 1975, thirty-

 class occupants.

-After the Wallers, this pattern of building continued between 1976 and 2011 - nineteen more ‘high-end’
+After the Wallers, this pattern of building continued between 1976 and 2011 - twenty more ‘high-end’

 detached homes were constructed in the village, in ones and twos.
 Six affordable bungalows at